Don't Panic! Better, Fewer, Syntax Errors for LR Parsers: Experiment

 We first obtained a Java 1.5 Yacc grammar and updated it to support Java 1.7.\footnote{Unfortunately, changes to the method calling syntax in Java 1.8 mean that it is an awkward, though not impossible, fit for an LR(1) formalism such as Yacc, requiring substantial changes to the current Java Yacc grammar.
 We consider the work involved beyond that useful for this paper.} We then randomly selected source files from Blackbox's database (following the lead of \cite{santos18syntax}, we selected data from Blackbox's beginning until the end of 2017-12-31).
 We then ran such source files through our Java 1.7 lexer.
-We immediately rejected files which didn't lex, since such files cannot be considered for parsing.\footnote{Happily, this also excludes outputs which can't possibly be Java source code.
-Some odd things are pasted into text editors.} We then parsed candidate files with our Java grammar and rejected any which did parse successfully, since there is little point running an error recovery algorithm on correct input.
+We immediately rejected files which didn't lex, to ensure we were dealing solely with parsing errors\footnote{Happily, this also excludes files which can't possibly be Java source code.
+Some odd things are pasted into text editors.} (see Section~\ref{sec:lexing errors into parsing errors}).
+We then parsed candidate files with our Java grammar and rejected any which did parse successfully, since there is little point running an error recovery algorithm on correct input.
 The final corpus consists of \corpussize source files (collectively a total of \corpussizemb{}MiB).
 Since Blackbox, quite reasonably, requires each person with access to the source files to register with them, we cannot distribute the source files directly; instead, we distribute the (inherently anonymised) identifiers necessary to extract the source files for those who register with Blackbox.